MTV Video Music Award for Best Hip-Hop

-The MTV Video Music Award for Best Hip Hop was first given out at the 1999 MTV Video Music Awards.
-The award, according to MTV, was originally intended for hip hop-inspired songs, not necessarily actual hip hop music videos (which were instead honored by Best Rap Video).
-This explains the recognition of non-hip hop songs such as "Thong Song" and "I'm Real (Remix)".
+The MTV Video Music Award for Best Hip-Hop is an award given out at the annual MTV Video Music Awards.
+The category was first presented at the 1999 MTV Video Music Awards.
+The award, was originally intended for hip-hop songs that incorporated both R&B and rap elements, separate from rap music videos (which were instead honored by Best Rap Video), citing rap-singing artists such as TLC and Lauryn Hill as examples.
+This explains the recognition of songs such as "Thong Song" and "I'm Real (Remix)".

 The award was not given out in 2007, as the VMAs were revamped and most original categories were eliminated, however, Best Hip Hop Video was reinstated in 2008.
 By then, though, the rules had relatively changed, as R&B and rap videos also became eligible for nominations in this category since the awards for Best Rap Video and Best R&B Video were not brought back.
+From the 2017 edition onwards, the word "Video" was removed from the names of all genre categories, leaving this award with its current name: Best Hip-Hop.

-Drake owns the most nominations, with a total of fifteen.
-Nicki Minaj has the most wins in this category, with a total of five moonmen.
+As of 2025, Nicki Minaj holds the record for most wins in this category, with five, followed by Drake and Eminem, both having received three awards.
+Drake also holds the record for most nominations, with sixteen times.